digitalbazaar/publish-script/README.md

 ## Usage

-`pubnpm` and `pubbower` scripts are intended to be executed in the repository folder immediately after `CHANGELOG.md` has been modified in preparation for the release.
+The `pubnpm` script is intended to be executed in the repository folder immediately after `CHANGELOG.md` has been modified in preparation for the release.

-`pubnpm` is intended for repositories that are have only a `package.json` file or both a `package.json` file and a `bower.json` file.
+`pubnpm` is intended for repositories that have a `package.json` file.
 If a `build` script exists in `package.json` then `npm install` will be run before publishing.

-`pubbower` is intended for repositories that have only a `bower.json` file.

 Both scripts require a single argument, the release type, which is one of the
 following: [patch | minor | major]